lino-framework/book/docs/specs/cal.rst

     Possible values for the state of a participation.
 The list of choices for the :attr:`Guest.state` field.

-    The actual content can be redefined by other apps, e.g. :mod:`lino_xl.lib.reception`.
+    The actual content can be redefined by other plugins, e.g.
+    :mod:`lino_xl.lib.reception`.

     >>> rt.show(cal.GuestStates)